marlonmetal/avalanche-docs/docs/specs/avm-transaction-serialization.md

 - **`BaseTx`**
 - **`Name`** is a human readable string that defines the name of the asset this transaction will create.
 The name is not guaranteed to be unique.
 The name must consist of only printable ASCII characters and must be no longer than 128 characters.
 - **`Symbol`** is a human readable string that defines the symbol of the asset this transaction will create.
 The symbol is not guaranteed to be unique.
 The symbol must consist of only printable ASCII characters and must be no longer than 4 characters.
 - **`Denomination`** is a byte that defines the divisibility of the asset this transaction will create.
-For example, the AVAX token is divisible into billionths.
-Therefore, the denomination of the AVAX token is 9.
+For example, the METAL token is divisible into billionths.
+Therefore, the denomination of the METAL token is 9.
 The denomination must be no more than 32.
 - **`InitialStates`** is a variable length array that defines the feature extensions this asset supports, and the [initial state](avm-transaction-serialization.md#initial-state) of those feature extensions.

 ### Gantt Unsigned Create Asset Tx Specification